KabukiStarship/Script2/style_guide/naming.md

 ### General Naming Rules

-Be consitant and minimize overall labor.

-#### Summary

-Names should be descriptive; avoid abbreviation.
+Be consistent and minimize overall labor and clutter.
+Names should be descriptive enough to not require comments to convey how to use the code; avoid abbreviation.

 Give as descriptive a name as possible, within reason.
 Do not worry about saving horizontal space as it is far more important to make your code immediately understandable by a new reader.
 Do not use abbreviations that are ambiguous or unfamiliar to readers outside your project, and do not abbreviate by deleting letters within a word.
 Abbreviations that would be familiar to someone outside your project with relevant domain knowledge are OK.
 As a rule of thumb, an abbreviation is probably OK if it's listed in Wikipedia.